Crunch-io/webdocs/crunch/crunch_headings-and-subtotals.md

 audience: all
 ---

-A common task in the market-research world is to take data that is essentially a scale and collapse it into a smaller number of bins.
-For example, if you asked people to rate their preference on a scale of 1-10 you might want to see how the people who provide a rating between 1 and 5 compare to those who rated it between 6 and 10 without recoding the data into a new variable.
-This goes by a number of names like _Top Box_, _Top Two Box_, or _Nets_, but in Crunch we it is called a _Subtotal_.
+A common task in the market research world is to collapse two or more categories together to see how the collapsed categories compare to one another.
+For example, if you asked people to rate their preference on a scale of 1 to 10, you might want to see how the people who provide a rating between 1 and 5 compare to those who rated it between 6 and 10.
+This goes by a number of names, including “_Top Box_” or “_Nets_”, depending on the use case.
+In Crunch, we call this family of features _Subtotals_.

 Subtotals can be applied to any Categorical variable by opening the variable `Properties` menu and selecting `Headings and Subtotals`.
 This brings up a list of the variable categories which allows you to insert headings or subtotals in the appropriate location.
 ![](images/headings1.png)